The Code of Professional Responsibility and Rules & Procedures

 C3.2 — Care

-In the event the ABC Credential Holder seeks to terminate the professional relationship with a patient, the ABC Credential Holder shall provide advance written notification of such termination to the patient.
+In the event the ABC Credential Holder seeks to terminate the professional relationship with a patient, the ABC Credential Holder shall provide reasonable advance written notification of such termination to the patient, taking into account the patient's needs.
 The notification must include, at least, the effective date of the termination, the reason(s) for the termination and a statement that, upon the patient’s written request, the ABC Credential Holder shall deliver a copy of the patient’s records to the patient.

 C3.3 — Records

-Upon a patient’s written request, the ABC Credential Holder shall deliver a copy of the patient’s records to the patient and/or any subsequent designated care provider.
+Upon a patient’s written request, the ABC Credential Holder shall deliver a copy of the patient’s records to the patient or designated care provider.
 The ABC Credential Holder may not charge the patient or subsequent designated care provider in excess of amounts permitted by Federal and/or state regulations.

 C3.4 — Research

-In the event that the ABC Credential Holder desires to engage in a research project or study, he/she/ it shall first ensure that: (i) all patients affiliated with such projects or studies consent in writing to participate in such projects or studies and to the use of the results of the project or study or; (ii) the data and information regarding the patient remains confidential; (iii) the dignity and well-being of the patient shall be primary concerns; (iv) the research is conducted in accordance with all federal, state and local law; (v) there is an absence of fraud; (vi) all data is fully disclosed; (vii) there is an appropriate acknowledgment of individuals making contribution to the research; and (viii) in the event that any acts in the conduct or presentation of research appears to be unethical and/or illegal, the ABC Credential Holder shall immediately report the unethical and/or illegal conduct to ABC and, if appropriate, the applicable law enforcement authority.
+In the event that the ABC Credential Holder desires to engage in a research project or study, he/she/ it shall first ensure that: (i) all patients affiliated with such projects and/or studies consent in writing to participate in such projects and/or studies and to the use of the results of the project and/or study or; (ii) the protected healthcare data and information regarding the patient remains confidential; (iii) the dignity and well-being of the patient shall be primary concerns; (iv) the research is conducted in accordance with all federal, state and local law; (v) there is an absence of fraud; (vi) all data is fully disclosed; (vii) there is an appropriate acknowledgment of individuals making contribution to the research; and (viii) in the event any acts in the conducting or presentation of the research appears to be unethical and/or illegal, the ABC Credential Holder shall immediately report the unethical and/or illegal conduct to ABC and, if appropriate, the applicable law enforcement authority.

 C3.5 — Trust and Honesty